JuanCantu1/8-bit-CPU-Design/32-Bit-RISC-V/docs/design-notes.md

 - ISA: RV32I base only for v1.
 M extension is a phase-2 stretch goal.
 - Target: 5-stage pipeline (IF/ID/EX/MEM/WB), 3-5x throughput over a
   single-cycle baseline.
-- Project priorities shifted partway through: the user is targeting front-end RTL design/verification roles, not backend/implementation — FPGA synthesis and Fmax are lower priority as a result (still on the roadmap, just not urgent), and simulation-based verification methodology (SVA, functional coverage, constrained-random testing) is the higher-value direction to keep investing in for the rest of this project.
+- Priorities shifted partway through in favor of simulation-based verification methodology (SVA, functional coverage, constrained-random testing) over backend/implementation work.
+FPGA synthesis and Fmax comparison stay on the roadmap but are lower priority, not urgent.
-- Real riscv-tests/riscv-arch-test upstream compliance is deliberately on hold for the same reason, plus one more: this is a custom core, not one that needs to satisfy strict upstream compliance to be a legitimate portfolio piece.
-The explicit goal for the remainder of this project was a coherent stopping point that feels like a complete, polished verification story rather than working through every conceivable roadmap addition — constrained-random testing against the single-cycle reference (done, see "Constrained-random instruction testing" below) was the last planned item before that stop.
+- Real riscv-tests/riscv-arch-test upstream compliance is on hold for the same reason, plus one more: this is a custom core, not one that needs to satisfy strict upstream compliance to be complete.
+The goal for the remainder of the project was a coherent stopping point that reads as a complete, polished verification story rather than working through every conceivable roadmap addition — constrained-random testing against the single-cycle reference (done, see "Constrained-random instruction testing" below) was the last planned item before that stop.
 FPGA synthesis and real upstream compliance stay on the roadmap as deliberately-deferred stretch goals, not abandoned ones.

 ## Hazard strategy
 - Build stall-only interlocking first (simple, correct, slow) — done.